 What is the Medical Assisting program?

-A program to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
+A program whose goal is to prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 What will I learn?

 You will learn both the administrative and clinical procedures required to be performed in the physician's office.
 The student will learn manual scheduling, bookkeeping, medical records maintenance, and medical insurance claims.
 In addition, the medical assistant will be able to function within a computerized office management system performing scheduling, billing, collections and electronic medical records.
 Clinically you will learn and perform EKGs, urinalysis, phlebotomy, injections, assisting with minor surgery, casting, wound care, eye/ear irrigation, urinary catheterization, vital signs, pulmonary functions tests, measuring infants and much more.

 What can I do with this course of study?

 The program offers a Certificate Level II and an Associate of Applied Science degree.
 Medical Assistants can work in a variety of health care settings.
 The most common is in a physician's office.
 This occupation is predicted to be in high demand through 2025.
 Median salary for the San Antonio area is $36,260 with a maximum of $42,800 and the Texas median salary of $36,830 with a maximum of $45,880.

 In 1969 SAC's program became the first accredited medical assisting program in the United States*.
 Through personalized instruction, practice, performance and our state of the art facility, students have stepped out of the classroom and into an actual clinic with minimal transition from student to employee.